TeyKra/Reinforcement-Learning/README.md

 # Reinforcement-Learning

-This repository contains two branches, each dedicated to a specific reinforcement learning lab.
+This repository contains three branches, each dedicated to a specific reinforcement learning lab.

 ## Branches and Labs